evanfp582/cocktail-site/database_junk/README.txt

 - name (str) - Name of the cocktail
 - description (str) - Description of the cocktail
 - directions (str) - Directions for making the cocktail
+- website_link (str) - Link to the website where the cocktail was found

 Cocktail Ingredients:
 - cocktail_id (int) - Cocktail that the ingredient is used in